 My research focuses on machine learning in medical image analysis.
-Machine learning algorithms learn from examples in order to make predictions about novel data.
-For example, by learning from medical scans with annotated abnormalities, the algorithms can detect abnormalities in previously unseen patients.
 In particular I focus on scenarios where not enough annotated data is available, such as multiple instance learning, transfer learning and crowdsourcing.
 See my research page for more details.

 Another project is my blog, where I try to improve the experiences that others have in academia by sharing my own experiences as a PhD student, postdoc, and now faculty.
 Some popular posts are: